 Nong Rose is a transgender fighter from North East Thailand.
-Although she identifies as female, she competes against male opponents.
+Although she identifies as female, but she competes against male opponents.
 Thailand's oldest stadium has a strict dress code and a rule that forbids females from even touching the ring.

-Before entering the ring, proper attire must be worn, such as a steel cup, Muay Thai shorts the same colour as one's corner, and ceremonial arm bands known as pra-pa-jiet.
+Before entering the ring, proper attire must be worn, such as a steel cup, Muay Thai shorts the same color as one's corner, and ceremonial arm bands known as pra-pa-jiet.
 Hair must be cut short and all fighters must be clean shaven.
 For years Rose wasn't welcome at Rajadamnern as she was reluctant to take off her sports top when she fought.
 The majority of her experience comes from traveling the trail of Muay Thai throughout Isaan.
-She had a few fights at Omnoi, a stadium that allows women, but really made it big when she started fighting on ThaiRat TV for OneSongchai's promotion.
+She had a few fights at Omnoi, a stadium that allows women but really made it big when she started fighting on ThaiRat TV for OneSongchai's promotion.

 Why it was so important to have Nong Rose fight at Rajadamnern, no one really knows.
 But many speculate it was a power move by OneSongchai.
 They said it couldn't be done, yet he did it.